 Better Eating Habits

 Making radical changes to eating habits, like going on a radical diet, can contribute to rapid weight loss but doesn’t aid in long-term success.
-Improving your diet in the long run requires a deliberate shift in eating habits over time.
+Improving your diet, in the long run, requires a deliberate shift in eating habits over time.
 Similar to how you would work up to a new habit, you should slowly develop healthy eating habits.
 Some easy practices to boost dietary nutrition include incorporating high-fiber foods, such as fruits and vegetables, at every meal.
-Not only do fruits and vegetables have a high-nutrient density, they are also an automatic built-in portion control measure, and they slow down the process of turning sugar into fat so that you feel full for much longer.
+Not only do fruits and vegetables have a high-nutrient density, but they are also an automatic built-in portion control measure, and they slow down the process of turning sugar into fat so that you feel full for much longer.
 To take full advantage of including fruits and vegetables at each meal and use them as a means of portion control, eat them first—before anything else on your plate.
 Other ways to eat better are cooking most meals at home so you have more control over what you eat and eating slowly so your body has the time to register when it is really full.
 Precision Nutrition and MyPlate offer great guidelines and frameworks for adopting a healthier diet.